ossf/scorecard/docs/checks.md

 ## Branch-Protection

-[Branch protection](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) can enable various rules to enforce certain workflows for branches, such as preventing rewriting of public history (e.g., a *force push*), requiring review before acceptance into a main branch, or passing certain status checks before acceptance into a main branch..
+[Branch protection](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) can enable various rules to enforce certain workflows for branches, such as preventing rewriting of public history (e.g., a *force push*), requiring review before acceptance into a main branch, or passing certain status checks before acceptance into a main branch.
 Branch protection can reduce the risk of unintentional or malicious code from entering the "main" branch.
 Branch protection rules that prevent rewriting of public history (e.g., preventing *force push* of public branches) prevent history from changing without external notice.
 Branch protection rules that require status checks ensure that at least those checks are met before a change is accepted.
 Branch protection rules that require at least one other reviewer reviews greatly reduces the risk that a compromise of a contributor's account will lead to injection of malicious code.
 Review also increases the likelihood that an unintentional vulnerability in a contribution will be detected and fixed before the change is accepted.
 A low score is therefore considered `High` risk.
 Note, however, that requiring reviews for every proposed change is impractical for many projects, since many projects simply don't have that many active participants.
 For more discussion, see [Code Reviews](#code-reviews).
 In some cases these rules will need to be suspended.
 For example, if a past commit includes illegal content (such as child pornography), it may be impractical to hide the commit and in such cases the history may need to be rewritten.